-The Okavango is a unique ecosystem of lagoons and channels which covers on average some 17 000 square kilometers.
-It is one of the largest inland deltas in the world, once being part of Lake Makgadikgadi which dried up many years ago.
+The Okavango is a unique ecosystem of lagoons and channels which covers, on average, some 17 000 square kilometers.
+It is one of the world's largest inland deltas, once part of Lake Makgadikgadi, which dried up many years ago.

-Surrounded by the parched Kalahari Desert, the Okavango is a lush oasis that attracts vast animal concentrations during the dry season.
-It is a natural spectacle that leaves a lasting impression on all those fortunate enough to have witnessed its grandeur.
+Surrounded by the arid Kalahari Desert, the Okavango is a lush oasis that attracts vast animal concentrations during the dry season.
+It is a natural spectacle that leaves a lasting impression on all fortunate enough to have witnessed its grandeur.

 Regarded as one of nature's most spectacular masterpieces, the Okavango Delta offers its visitors the opportunity to explore one of Africa's supreme wilderness areas.
 A World Heritage Site, this boundless and unspoiled freshwater oasis stretches across the heart of Botswana's Kalahari Desert.
 The delta sustains incredible numbers of wildlife within a dramatic natural setting.

-Safeguarded by the Moremi Game Reserve and various private wildlife concessions, the Okavango Delta is an untouched haven to impressive numbers of elephant, buffalo, lion, hippo, giraffe and zebra.
-A predator paradise, the delta is a world-renowned stronghold for leopard and wild dog, as well as many rare and unusual mammal and bird species.
+Safeguarded by the Moremi Game Reserve and various private wildlife concessions, the Okavango Delta is an untouched haven to impressive numbers of elephants, buffalo, lions, hippos, giraffes, and zebra.
+A predator paradise, the Delta is a world-renowned stronghold for leopards, wild dogs, and many rare and unusual mammal and bird species.

-Few places in the world offer a greater sense of remoteness and isolation, a place where man can reconnect with nature and leave behind the worries and frustrations of the modern world, even if only for a short period of time.
+Few places in the world offer a greater sense of remoteness and isolation, a place where man can reconnect with nature and leave behind the worries and frustrations of the modern world, even if only for a short period.

 Daily scheduled flights are operated between Johannesburg and Maun, the gateway to the Okavango.
 These flights are just under an hour and a half in duration.